Skip to main content

 • #festivegiveaway

 Follow brand accounts for Christmas giveaways before they go viral.
 Set Instagram post notifications on retailers you'd buy from.
+The classic 12 Days of Giveaways format (one prize per day, 12 separate draws) is run by hundreds of UK brands every December — small independents tend to have the best odds.

 On-pack and receipt-back Christmas promos